Former Tulsa legislator found guilty of involuntary manslaughter

-A federal jury Wednesday found a former Tulsa legislator guilty of involuntary manslaughter in connection with a 2022 fatal motorcycle accident at Lake Eufaula State Park.
+A federal jury found a former Tulsa legislator guilty of involuntary manslaughter on Wednesday in connection with a fatal motorcycle accident at Lake Eufaula State Park last year.

 The jury found Kirby guilty in connection with the death of Sheryl Bichsel, 56.